Version last updated: July 2023

-We are Recognise Financial Services (“Recognise”), our Company Registration number is 10603119 and our Registered Office address is 6th Floor 60 Gracechurch Street, London, United Kingdom, EC3V 0HR.
+We are Recognise Bank (“Recognise”), our Company Registration number is 10603119 and our Registered Office address is Second Floor, Augustine House, 6A Austin Friars, London, EC2N 2HA.
 Recognise are registered with the Information Commissioner’s Office (“ICO”) under number ZA776590.

 This privacy notice explains how and why Recognise use your personal data.
-In this notice, when we talk about personal data we mean any information that relates to an identifiable natural person – in this case, you.
-When we use terms such as “we”, “us” and “our” in this notice, we mean Recognise.
+In this policy, when we talk about personal data we mean any information that relates to an identifiable natural person – in this case, you.
+When we use terms such as “we”, “us” and “our” in this policy, we mean Recognise.

 When a broker or other intermediary processes your personal data on our behalf, this privacy notice will apply.
 When a broker or other intermediary processes your personal data as a Data Controller in its own right, its own privacy notice will apply, and you should ask them for a copy if you do not have one by the time you are introduced to us.